Config reference: generation

 Category: generation

-Badges: - Affects index cost
+Badges: - Affects quality/cost

 generation.enrich_model_ollama (ENRICH_MODEL_OLLAMA) — Enrichment Model (Ollama)